On null-controllability of the heat equation on infinite strips and control cost estimate: Necessity condition

-We here prove Theorem \ref{thm:necessity}.
+We now prove the necessity condition in Theorem \ref{thm:main}, i.e. the implication $(ii)\Rightarrow (i)$.
 The proof uses a contradiction argument and heat kernel estimates, i.e. estimates on the integral kernel for the semigroup $e^{t\Delta}$.
 In what follows, $K_{\Omega_L}(t,x,y)$ denotes the heat kernel of $\Omega_L$.